Quality declaration - summary

-|The ABS Waste Account, Australia, Experimental Estimates, 2013 (cat no. 4602.0.55.005) is part of a set of environmental accounts produced by the ABS.
-It consists of supply and use tables (collectively referred to as flow tables) for both physical and monetary volumes.
-The aim of Waste Account, Australia, Experimental Estimates is to integrate data from different sources into a consolidated information set making it possible to link physical data on waste to economic data, such as that in Australia's National Accounts.
-Environmental accounts can facilitate analyses of a range of issues including a broader assessment of the consequences of economic growth and implications of environmental policy measures across sectors (for example, regulation, charges and incentives).
+The Waste Account, Australia, Experimental Estimates, 2016-17 (cat. no. 4602.0.55.005) is part of a set of environmental-economic accounts produced by the ABS.
+It consists of supply and use tables (collectively referred to as flow tables) for physical volumes and related monetary information.
+The aim of this publication is to integrate data from different sources into a consolidated information set making it possible to link physical data on waste to economic data.
+Environmental-economic accounts can facilitate analyses of a range of issues including a broader assessment of the consequences of economic growth and implications of environmental policy measures across sectors (for example, regulation, charges and incentives).

-The Waste Account, Australia, Experimental Estimates, 2013 (cat no. 4602.0.55.005) was developed using the United Nations System of Environmental and Economic Accounting (SEEA).
+This publication was developed using the United Nations System of Environmental-Economic Accounting (SEEA).
 The SEEA was adopted as an international statistical standard in 2012.
 Environmental accounts extend the boundaries of the System of National Accounts (SNA) framework to include environmental resources, which occur outside the economic production and asset boundaries measured by the SNA.

-was compiled using ABS and non-ABS data sources (see explanatory notes) from varying reference periods based on availability and quality.
-The baseline year of the physical and monetary supply/use tables is 2009-10 (financial year).
+The Waste Account, Australia, Experimental Estimates, 2016-17 (cat. no. 4602.0.55.005) was compiled using ABS and non-ABS data sources (see Explanatory Notes) from varying reference periods based on availability and quality.
+The baseline year of the physical supply/use tables is 2016-17 (financial year).

-were obtained from a different range of ABS surveys as well as Commonwealth, State, Territory and Local Government agencies, and industry organisations.
+Data for the Waste Account, Australia, Experimental Estimates, 2016-17 (cat. no. 4602.0.55.005) were obtained from a range of ABS and Commonwealth agency sources.
 These sources have varying degrees of consistency and reliability.
+Where possible comparisons were made with other available data sources.
 For more information please see Explanatory Notes.

-This is the first ABS Waste Account and is based on the System of Environmental and Economic Accounting (SEEA) framework.
+The Waste Account, Australia, Experimental Estimates, 2016-17 (cat. no. 4602.0.55.005) and is based on the System of Environmental-Economic Accounting (SEEA) framework.
 Where possible comparisons were made with other available data sources.